btcframe/btcframe/README.md

 - **Total Global Assets:** View total global assets with dynamic Bitcoin and Gold Market Caps on a tree map chart.
 - **Daily Confirmed Transactions:** Track daily transaction trends and see how the network is evolving in real-time.
 - **Bitcoin Wealth Distribution:** Wealth Distribution dashboard visualizes wallet addresses categorized by the value they hold in USD.
+- **Mayer Multiple:**  Mayer Multiple compares Bitcoin to its 200-day SMA, revealing key insights into its long-term behavior.
 - **DIY Customization:** Build, assemble, and configure the smart frame yourself.

 ---